sohampalkrit/RISC-V/LSRF_task_2/task3/Wishbone.md

-# honestly I have not attended this seesion so i have written what i got from this assignment
+#  TBH I have not attended this seesion so i have written what i got from this assignment and online and AI
 ![Diagram](info/page1.jpg)